wictorwilen/OfficeProvisioning/draft-office365-provisioning-schema-v1.md

 The Schema currently support the following top level Containers
 * Site Collection (SPO)
 * TermStore (SPO)

+Future containers
 * Mailbox (EXO)
 * Yammer Group (Yammer)
 * User (Azure AD)
 * Group (Azure AD)

-Other containers are
+Other inner containers are
 * Site (SPO)
-* List, Library, Folder, File (SPO)
+* Lists, Files, Pages (SPO)
-* Site Group (SPO)
+* Site Groups (SPO)
-* Term Group, Term Set, Term (SPO)
+* Term Groups, Term Sets, Terms (SPO)

 ### To provision or not provision

-The Schema has an attribute `provisioning-action` that is used to define how the Container or item should provisioned or not.
-The default value is `provision` which indicates that the engine MUST provision the item.
-A value of `unprovision` indicates that the engine MUST unprovision or permanently delete the item.
-A value of `ignore` indicates that the engine MUST ignore/skip provisioning/unprovisioning of the item.
+The Schema has an attribute `ProvisioningAction` that is used to define how the Container or item should provisioned or not.
+The default value is `Provision` which indicates that the engine MUST provision the item.
+A value of `Unprovision` indicates that the engine MUST unprovision or permanently delete the item.
+A value of `Ignore` indicates that the engine MUST ignore/skip provisioning/unprovisioning of the item.

 ### Extensions